CSC207-UofT/course-project-uwutever/reports/phase1/design_document.md

 to improve upon the front end to make it more visually appealing and user-friendly.

 ## Future Plans
- - Pattern matching;
+Below is a summary of our plans in the future:
+ - Implement pattern matching, which looks for substring that are in the described language in addition to just looking at the string as a whole.
  - Use Factory method for Compiler
- - Increased data persistence: Providing the user with an option to store regex “snippets” which they feel will be frequently searched for.
+ - Increased data persistence: Provide the user with an option to store regex “snippets” which they feel will be frequently searched for.
- - Integrating UI and backend; any necessary refactoring involved in the integration process
+ - Integrating UI and backend; + any necessary refactoring involved in the integration process
- - beautifying the UI;
+ - Beautifying the UI;